 Step 7.
 Create the final product

-We go back to user stories, decide how to best integrate the new feature into the LMS architecture, and determine how it will be tested.
-The result of the discussions is presented to you for approval.
+• We go back to user stories, decide how best to integrate the new feature into the LMS architecture and determine how it will be tested.

-To ensure maximal efficiency, we break the work into sprints.
-Each sprint involves planning, task execution, evaluation, and analysis.
-To keep track of the work done and issues faced, we hold daily and weekly meetings.
+• To keep track of the work done and issues faced, we hold daily and weekly meetings.

 Step 8.
 LMS rollout and maintenance